Afghans in the United Kingdom

-British Afghans are British citizens and non-citizen residents born in or with ancestors from, Afghanistan, part of worldwide Afghan diaspora.
+British Afghans are British citizens and non-citizen residents born in or with ancestors from Afghanistan, part of the worldwide Afghan diaspora.
 The Office for National Statistics (ONS) estimates that there were 79,000 people born in Afghanistan living in the UK in 2019.
 This has risen to 85,693 in the 2021 census for England and Wales and 116,167 who stated their ethnicity as Afghan under the Asian and Other ethnic groups.

 History

 Historical migration

-The first Afghan immigrants to the British capital were students, businesspeople and Afghan government officials.
+The first Afghan immigrants to London were students, businesspeople and Afghan government officials.
 It wasn't until years later that significant numbers came in the form of refugees.
 The first large wave of Afghan immigrants to the UK were political refugees fleeing the 1980s communist regime and numerous others came in the early 1990s escaping Mujahideen.
 The number skyrocketed later that decade due to the rise of the Taliban in Afghanistan.

 Refugees of war and asylum policies

 As stated earlier, one of the large flows of Afghans to the UK was caused by refugees fleeing Afghanistan after the Taliban came to power.
 The country has been in a state of political unrest ever since.
 Despite the flow of immigrants and refugees remaining fairly stable over the new millennium period, the number of Afghans coming to the UK since the mid-2000s has completely eclipsed the recorded number of Afghans in the 2001 census, as more and more are fleeing the threat of violence and even death in their homeland during the War in Afghanistan.
 In 2003, the British government announced that they would begin enforced repatriation of failed asylum-seekers in April.
 This marked a break from the previous policy, observed continuously since 1978, of not returning any Afghans to their country of origin whether or not they were deemed to be economic migrants.
 At the time, roughly 700 Afghans applied for asylum in the United Kingdom each month, making them one of the largest group of asylum-seekers along with Iraqis.

 Between 1994 and 2006, around 36,000 Afghans claimed asylum in the UK.
 Many whose claims were refused have not returned to Afghanistan, although the International Organization for Migration has helped some voluntarily return.
 5,540 Afghan nationals were granted British citizenship in 2008, down from 10,555 in 2007.